racktivity/ext-lfw/docs/alkiradocs/Macros/MacroWizardActions.md

-# Wizards Actions Macro
+#Wizards Actions Macro

-The Wiards Actions macro allows you to place a created wizard in an Alkira page.
+The Wizards Actions macro allows you to place a created [wizard](/sampleapp/#/doc/formwizardpractical) in an Alkira page.

 ## Parameters
 None

 ## Example
 Let us take a look at how we can add two very simple wizards to this page.

 __Step 1:__

-Create your wizard tasklets and place them under the following directory:
+Create your wizard tasklets and place them in the following directory:

     /opt/qbase5/apps/applicationserver/services/wizard_engine/tasklets/